-Fatalities increased seven percent between 2019 and 2020 which, combined with the dramatic reduction in Vehicle Miles Traveled (VMT associated with the COVID pandemic, drove the fatality rate (per VMT) higher by 32.9 percent over the same period.
+Fatalities increased by seven percent between 2019 and 2020 despite a significant decrease in VMT due to the Covid pandemic in 2020.
+The combination of these two factors resulted in a 33 percent increase in the fatality rate (per VMT).
+The increase in the number and rate of fatalities in the region reflected national trends and was driven in large part by increases in speeding, which was enabled by the reduction of congestion due to Covid mitigation efforts, as well as increases in aggressive driving, and impaired driving.
 The number of serious injuries fell over 22 percent while the rate of serious injuries declined by a more modest 3.6 percent.
 The number of nonmotorist fatalities plus serious injuries, driven by the dramatic reduction in overall serious injuries, decreased by 26.1 percent between 2019 and 2020.

-PROGRESS TOWARDS THE 2016-2020 SAFETY TARGETS
+PROGRESS TOWARDS THE 2016-2020 HIGHWAY SAFETY TARGETS